 PLA Polylactic acid is a corn-based biodegradable polymer.
-Usually extrudes at $185^{\circ}C$ with the Budaschnozzle and $205^{\circ}C$ with the LulzBotTM Hexagon Hot End.
+Usually extrudes at 185C.

 Polycarbonate A strong and impact-resistant thermoplastic.
-Usually extrudes at $300\,^{o}C.$
+Usually extrudes at 300C.

 PTFE Polytetrafluoroethylene is a synthetic fluoropolymer used in the Budaschnozzle for it's low coefficient of friction.
-This limits the Budaschnozzle top extrusion temperature to 250C.
-The LulzBotTM TAZ 5 does not use a hot end with a PTFE insert and can reach a $300^{\circ}C$ extrusion temperature.
+The TAZ 5 does not use a hot end with a PTFE insert.